Truco: Truco Mineiro

-The game can also be played with only the cards up to the Queens, removing 4 through 7.
+The game can also be played with only the cards up to the Queens, removing 4 through 7 (but keeping the trump cards).

 Señas (signals)

 Señas are gestures used between players of the same team to tell the pie (captain) their most valuables cards or if they have a good envido score.
 In some versions the official señas must be used, rather than private ones not generally understood.
 In the Argentine game the accepted señas are: